 Sheet Metal Fabrication in Minnesota

 If you need help with your sheet metal fabrication project, look no further than Data Metalcraft.
 At Data Metalcraft Inc. we have decades of experience working on sheet metal fabrication projects.
 Our team will work with you from start to finish, and within your allotted budget.
 Contact us today to learn more about our services and get started with your sheet metal fabrication project.
-Our facility is located in Chaska, but we work with clients throughout the state of Minnesota and the greater Midwest!
+Our facility is located in Arlington, but we work with clients throughout the state of Minnesota and the greater Midwest!